meltyourface/blank/posts/Hinduism/The-Story-of-Ramas-Exile-and-Rescue/index.md

 Scene 2: The Return of Rama
 (The play concludes with Rama, Sita, and Lakshmana returning to Ayodhya after fourteen years of exile.)

-Citizens of Ayodhya: Our beloved Rama returns!
+**Citizens of Ayodhya**: Our beloved Rama returns!
 Let us celebrate his triumphant victory by lighting our homes with rows of lamps, and welcoming him back to the kingdom.

 **Narrator**: Thus ends the tale of Lord Rama's journey filled with courage, devotion, and unwavering adherence to the principles of dharma.
 May his divine example guide us all in the pursuit of righteousness.